ZacCranko/training-cookbook/docs/training_cookbook.md

 # Training Cookbook

-The purpose of this guide is to demonstrate how to write performant machine learning training code in JAX.
+Traditionally, machine learning codebases rely on libraries to perform much of the bookkeeping and parameter wrangling necessary for training large, complex models.
+While often convenient, these libraries abstract the key functionality and core API's offered in JAX.
+The purpose of this guide therefore is to demonstrate the best practices (or "recipes" if you will) for writing simple, yet high performance machine learning training code in JAX.
+We believe following the patterns, documented below, will set your machine learning training workloads up to be maximally leverage our compiler (XLA) for performance and tractability.

 Most training scripts adhere roughly to the following structure:
 ```python
 {{ tagged_block('training_cookbook.py', 'train-loop') }}
 ```